 It all depends on the degree of correction needed.
 The more the teeth need to move, the longer it will take.
-Invisalign cases are usually kept to those who may treat in 12 – 18 months.
+Invisalign cases are usually kept to those who may treat in about a year.
 Also, compliance is key!
-If your aligners are not in your mouth, they are not working!
-Therefore, it takes a highly motivated patient to treat successfully with Invisalign.
+If you wear your aligners as prescribed, you can even speed up the process!

 At the conclusion of the last aligner, this aligner may be used as a retainer, however, we will usually make you a retainer that will last longer than an Invisalign aligner.

 Click here to visit the Invisalign website for more information.